 1. Questioning the Speed Measurement

 The accuracy of speed measurements can be a strong basis for a defense.
 Police often use radar or laser guns to clock speed, but these devices aren’t foolproof.
-If the officer used a radar gun, you can ask for records showing that it was calibrated properly.
+If the officer used a radar gun, you can ask for records showing that it was correctly calibrated.
 Outdated or improperly maintained devices can show inaccurate readings, and bringing this up might create enough doubt in court.

 Laser guns also require the officer to stay very still when measuring, which isn’t always the case.
 If you saw the officer holding the device while moving or aiming poorly, mention this in court—it may help challenge the speed reading’s accuracy.